paluh/purescript-boomerang/README.md

   ```
 What we really have here is a Kleisly Arrow of the well known and beloved monadic parser of type: `tok -> (a, tok)`.

 What about serializer.
-With above approach to parsing we can easily reverse function arrow and get:
+With the above approach to parsing we can easily reverse the function arrow and get:

   ```purescript
   (b, tok) -> (a, tok)
   ```

-It's funny that these types are really isomorphic, but the main "mechanical" difference is that "`tok` should grow" from left to right and `a` should be subpart of our staring `b` in case of serializer.
-What is even more important is that this type composes as easily as our parser type because it is a simple function ;-)
+These types are really isomorphic but the main "mechanical" difference is that "`tok` should grow" from left to right and `a` should be subpart of our staring `b` in the case of a serializer.
+What is even more important is that this type composes as easily as our parser type because it is also a simple function ;-)

-From these two types we can build our Boomerang type - it is just product of them.
+From these two types we can build our Boomerang type - it is just a product of them.
 Let's write some real Purescript:

   ```purescript
   newtype Boomerang tok a b =